Midrange Espresso Machines

 • No burn steam wand with 2x 0.9mm tip, and can take any M8.5x0.75 tip.
 The boiler is large enough to handle a 4 hole tip.

-• Low noise for a vibratory pump machine.
+• Low noise for a vibe pump machine.

-• Quicker heatup times than most E61 machines (around 25 minutes where most are over 30) due to an intentional overheating during the startup phase.
+• Quicker heatup times than most E61 machines due to an intentional overheating during the startup phase.

-• Relatively easy to do maintenance on internally because of a well-thought out layout.
+• Relatively easy to do maintenance on internally because of a well-thought out layout, and lots of videos on Lelit’s youtube channel.

 The Not So Good: